iSam24/FallDetection/README.md

 # Fall Detection System

 A fall detection and activity recognition system built with Arduino Nano 33 BLE Sense Rev 2 and Edge Impulse.
+Sends a bluetooth notification when wearer falls.

 ## Overview